 optional set of merging rules.

-will deep merge objects.
+deep will deep merge objects.
 This is the default merging strategy of

 objects.
 It's possible to provide a set of rules to override the merge